Junebuggi/SYSC3010_TeamProject/README.md

 	pi@raspberry:~ $ sudo python roomPiManager.py

-How to Set-up potSensors Arduino
+How to Set-up the potSensors Arduino
 --------------------------
 1.Connect the hardware to the Arduino following the potSensors Arduino schematic 2.Plug Arduino into roomPi Raspberry Pi using a USB cable\